sumpfork/dominiontabs/README.md

 ## Translations

-If you would like to help with translations to new (or updating existing) languages, please see [instructions here] (https://github.com/sumpfork/dominiontabs/blob/master/domdiv/card_db/translation.md).
+If you would like to help with translations to new (or updating existing) languages, please see [instructions here](https://github.com/sumpfork/dominiontabs/blob/master/domdiv/card_db/translation.md).

 ## Prerequisites